 SU Conservation Volunteers – conservation work around Hants; Publicity Officer, Secretary, and Task Co-ordinator at various points, and organised a week-long residential trip up to the Trees for Life rewilding project in Scotland (of which I’m still a member).
 Probably my longest running volunteering stint – I went to SUCV for nearly 10 years!

-Environmental Rock – a yearly green music festival at The Hobbit pub in Southampton; Chairperson and Stalls/Publicity Co-ordinator at various points.
+Environmental Rock – a yearly green music festival at The Hobbit pub in Southampton; I was Chairperson and Stalls/Publicity Co-ordinator for many years.
 Still going every Spring.

-WildSoc / WildSoton – a semi-successful attempt to set up a student bushcraft society / social network, which was eventually and sadly thwarted by restrictive insurance provision.
+WildSoc / WildSoton – a temporarily successful but unfortunately doomed attempt to set up a student bushcraft society / network, which was eventually and sadly thwarted by restrictive insurance provision.
 Non-profit bushcraft groups are difficult to cheaply insure, it turns out!
 Some content from the WildSoc blog lurks on in the archives of this site.